chrisvrose/advpi/docs/README.md

 # advpi

-Can an RPi can run as a Gameboy Advance CPU using KVM?
+Can an RPi can run as a Gameboy Advance CPU (using KVM)?

-The GBA CPU (ARM7TDMI) uses an instruction set (ArmV4+etc), which still works in the Cortex A53, which is present in the RPI (0 2W).
+The GBA CPU (ARM7TDMI) uses an instruction set (ArmV4-based), which still works in the Cortex A53, which is present in Raspberry Pis.

-GPU, I/O still need to be emulated, of course.
+Note: GPU, I/O still need to be emulated.

+### Progress

+- [X] Program execution
+- [ ] GPU/Display
+- [ ] I/O

 ### Considerations and assumptions for verification